yurikoval/omniauth-slack/README.md

 In contrast to setting `:team`, setting `:team_domain` will force authentication against the specified team (credentials permitting of course), even if the user is not signed in to that team.
 However, if you are already signed in to that team, specifying the `:team_domain` alone will not let you skip the Slack authorization dialog, as is possible when you specify `:team`.

 Sign in behavior with team settings and signed in state can be confusing.
-Here is a breakdown based on Slack documentation and observations while building and testing this gem:
+Here is a breakdown based on Slack documentation and observations while using this gem:

 #### Team settings and sign in state vs Slack OAuth behavior.